CESNET/Nemea-Modules/blooming_history/README.md

 right (e.g. a DDoS attack incoming) the service further aggregates the stored bloom filters received in a longer period of time and sends the result to a DDoS mitigation device (e.g. CESNET DMD, Linux machine).
-The device can then filter based on the addresses "white-lised" in the aggregated filter.
+The device can then filter based on the addresses "white-listed" in the aggregated filter.

 Given that the bloom filter should contain addresses of "well behaved" entities, some filtering might be necessary (i.e. using `unirecfilter` module).
 This